jhannah-netlify/notes.jays.net/content/blog/jay_flaunts.md

 1. [via GitHub Pages + AWS S3](https://jhannah.github.io/jayflaunts).
 Costs me pennies a month.
 1. [via Castopod](https://jayflaunts.podcast.audio/@JayFlaunts).
 Fancier ("podcasting 2.0!"), costs $8/month or something.
 I pay them to host that feed.

-Why do I hve two feeds?
+Why do I have two feeds?
 Because I'm a huge fan of [Mastodon](/blog/mastodon/) and the promise of "the Fediverse is more than just Mastodon!"
 So I launched up on Castopod too.